yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/sla.md

-A service-level agreement (SLA) defines the level of service expected by a customer from a supplier, laying out the metrics by which that service is measured, and the remedies or penalties, if any, should the agreed-on service levels not be achieved.
+A service-level agreement (SLA) defines the level of service expected by a customer from a supplier.
+It lays out the metrics by which that service is measured, and the remedies or penalties, if any, if the agreed-on service levels are not achieved.
 Usually, SLAs are between companies and external suppliers, but they may also be between two departments within a company.

-Most service providers have standard SLAs — sometimes several, reflecting various levels of service at different prices.
+Most service providers have standard SLAs reflecting various levels of service at different prices.

 ------

-On the SLA settings page, **Inbox Admins** can define new SLAs, add conditions, and set targets for the inbox agents who are responsible to address the tickets.
+**Inbox Admins** can define new SLAs, add conditions, and set targets for the inbox agents responsible for addressing the tickets.

 :::note
-- Every ticket has an SLA attached to it.
+- First SLA policy that gets applied to a ticket will not change at any point (even if the group/tag is changed) because SLAs are end customer facing.
-- Two SLA policies cannot be applied to a single ticket.
+- Two SLAs policies cannot be applied to a single ticket.
-- The priority of assignment will be Top > Down as the policies appear in the UI.
+- The priority of assignment will be Top → Down as the policies appear in the UI.
 :::

-Follow the below steps to configure SLAs:
+To configure SLAs, follow the below steps:

 1. Open **Inbox** > **Settings**.
 2. Search and select **Service level agreement (SLA)**.